 Shared governance is fundamental to American higher education.
 When working well, it promotes strong institutional planning, academic rigor, and innovation.
 But it can also become a platform for conflict rather than collaboration.
 As colleges and universities face increasing pressure, the practice of shared governance must evolve to reflect new realities.

-AGB believes that shared governance has an essential, constructive role to play in higher education.
-This new initiative is designed to help board members, institutional leaders, and faculty understand the state of contemporary shared governance around the nation and to identify opportunities and obstacles to ensuring the effectiveness of shared governance processes into the future.
+AGB believes shared governance has an essential, constructive role to play in higher education.
+Our initiatives around this topic are designed to help board members, institutional leaders, and faculty understand the state of contemporary shared governance and to identify opportunities and obstacles to ensuring its effectiveness into the future.

 Resources on Shared Governance for the 21st Century

-Lastly, AGB also developed a set of case studies of diverse institutions where shared governance has been pursued with marked intentionality.
-Our hope is that those cases will convey important lessons and new ideas from which other institutions may learn.
+Lastly, AGB developed a set of case studies of diverse institutions that pursued shared governance with marked intentionality.
+Our hope is that these cases will convey important lessons and new ideas from which other institutions may learn:

 - Alvernia University

 - California State University